MikClaus/manual-testing-Esty/README.md

 All tests were performed manually by interacting with the website through a browser without using any automated scripts or tools.
 The following areas were tested:

-- Search functionality by entering keywords and verifying results
+- Searching for a product using the search bar
-- Navigation through different product categories and filters
+- Using the filter option in the product catalog
-- Checking details on product pages (images, descriptions, prices)
+- Adding a product to the cart
-- Adding products to the shopping cart and verifying cart contents
+- Check if the product image zooms in when clicked on the product page
-- Responsive design tested by resizing browser window and using mobile device emulation in DevTools
+- Test hamburger menu responsiveness and usability in mobile layout

 ---